Murali-group/GraphSpace/docs/Hosting_Graphspace.md

 ## Steps to deploy GraphSpace on a server ##

-Here are the steps for deploying GraphSpace on a server.
-We recommended to download the [latest release](https://github.com/Murali-group/GraphSpace/releases/latest).
+We recommended downloading the [latest release](https://github.com/Murali-group/GraphSpace/releases/latest).
 Alternatively, you can download the latest code directly from the [master branch](https://github.com/Murali-group/GraphSpace).
 Then follow the steps to [run GraphSpace on Apache](https://github.com/Murali-group/GraphSpace#running-graphspace-on-apache).
 These include steps to install the correct version of python, setup postgreSQL, virtualenv, bower, ElasticSearch, etc.

 >**Note**: